nathan-bottomley/eleventy-plugin-podcaster.com/content/docs/hosting.md

+---
-# Hosting your podcast episode files
+title: Hosting your podcast episode files
+---

-As it says in [README.md](README.md), you should probably host your podcast files separately from your website.
+As it says on [the main documentation page](docs/index.md), you should probably host your podcast files separately from your website.
 I host my podcast episode files in [Digital Ocean Spaces][], which is inexpensive and not particularly difficult to set up.
 But there are many other options available, including [Linode Object Storage][], [Backblaze B2 Cloud Storage][] and [Cloudflare R2][].

 [Digital Ocean Spaces]: https://www.digitalocean.com/products/spaces
 [Linode Object Storage]: https://www.linode.com/products/object-storage/